 to their clients both locally and for their rapidly expanding export market.

 Most Nexus projects require a level of customisation so they needed to align with a manufacturer who would provide end to end manufacturing i.e. components,

 extrusion, plastics, labels, steel, and packaging and then be capable of cutting, processing, welding, galvanising, powder coating, assembly etc.

-Myriad has a wide range of up to date resources from CAD design packages, latest engineering tools and machinery that enhance the production process
+Myriad has a wide range of up to date resources from CAD design packages, latest engineering tools and machinery that enhance the production process and

-hydraulic bender, and CNC lathe machinery.
+bender, and CNC lathe machinery.

 Myriad were able to project manage and coordinate the entire manufacturing process for Nexus.
 This included dealing with outside contractors and providing

 export packaging and delivery directly to the customer.
-In turn, this allowed Nexus to focus on building their client base, in the knowledge that
+In turn, this allowed Nexus to focus on building their client base, in the knowledge that the

-the products supplied by Myriad will meet and exceed their clients’ expectations.
+products supplied by Myriad will meet and exceed their clients’ expectations.